Lesson 66: Telemann Sonata in F major, TWV 41:F2 — Two Allegros and Whole-Work Assembly

 A sonata with two fast finales must differentiate them.
 Otherwise it is one finale played twice.

-The TWV 41:F2 sonata closes with two Allegros in a row — an unusual choice, even for Telemann.
-The first is dance-like, in a compound-feeling pulse; the second is brilliant, with virtuosic figuration.
-The work of this lesson is to learn both and to differentiate them in performance, so the sonata closes with a contrast instead of with repetition.
+TWV 41:F2 closes with two Allegros in a row: the first dance-like, the second brilliant.
+Learn both and differentiate them, so the sonata closes with contrast instead of repetition.

 Movement III — Allegro (dance-like)